 Pensions can often be more than the value of your house

-Many people appear not to understand the significance and importance of having pensions in place for later life and most do not realise the true value of their pensions which can often be greater than the value of their house.
-The researchers found that in many cases, it was still the male breadwinner who had the better pension provision and that men become emotionally attached to their pension assets.
+Many people don’t understand the significance and importance of having pensions in place for later life.
+And most do not realise the true value of their pensions, which can often be greater than the value of their house.
+The researchers found that in many cases it was still the male breadwinner who had the better pension provision, and that men become emotionally attached to their pension assets.

 Often, that is not the case.
-The difficulty that this causes is that even the increase in the value of the house will not provide enough capital to provide a decent pension when the time comes to retire, so you could be left with a mortgage free home but unable to afford to live in it because your pension is not enough.
+The difficulty that this causes is that even the increase in the value of the house will not provide enough capital to provide a decent pension when the time comes to retire, so you could be left with a mortgage-free home but unable to afford to live in it because your pension is not enough.

 Divorcing couples need to understand the value of their pensions

 The conclusion that Family Lawyers have drawn from this research is that divorcing couples need to be helped to have a better understanding of the importance and value of their pensions.
 This will help them make an informed choice that combines securing them both a home, while ensuring they have some pension income in retirement.

 If you are about to separate or divorce, make sure you get proper advice which takes into account pensions and the impact they can have upon your future financial security.